jacques-gasselin/multiplay/DESIGN.md

 Starting a Session
 ==================

 A session is a server state instance than can be shared among players.
 This is used for saving data in a shared game.
 As this is possibly shared among players the easiest way to manage atomicity is to treat it like a key value store.
-There exists a binary blob for each key.
+There is a binary blob for each key.
 There is no merging of data, and last in wins if two connections write to the same key.

 Client Side: